Frequently asked questions

 As Scout continues to grow and develop, we may explore facilitating exports outside of North America.
 Contact us to learn more.

-Can I purchase a Scout camper directly from the factory?
+Can I purchase a Scout directly from the factory?

-While you can order your Yoho, Olympic or Kenai directly from our website, deliveries are coordinated exclusively through our dealer partners.
-This isn't because we don't want you at the factory, though!
-Each geographical region has its own regulations regarding camper titling and registration.
-This method of delivery not only ensures you get all the right paperwork for your area, it also a way for us to support many local, family-owned dealerships across the country.
+Once you place you order online, delivery can be coordinated through our factory or one of our dealer partners.
+Each geographical region has its own regulations regarding camper titling and registration, so this method of delivery not only ensures you get all the right paperwork for your area, it also a way for us to support many local, family-owned dealerships across the country.

 Whether you start by working with your local dealer, or want a one-on-one with one of our reps, we've done our best to provide you with a satisfactory and seamless purchase experience.
 If you have any questions during any part of the pre-order/pick-up process, our team of reps is here to help.